-There is, however, one Jewish practice that all Christians would benefit from, and that is adopting a style of prayer similar to what Orthodox Jews have used for thousands of years.
-These prayers that Jesus and Paul used are a powerful experience in prayer which can transform a person’s spiritual life.
+There is, however, one Jewish practice that all of us would benefit from, and that is adopting a type of Jewish prayer which can transform a person’s spiritual life.
+These have been used for thousands of years, even back to New Testament times.

 What was this wonderful style of prayer?
 It is the habit of “blessing” the Lord.
 It is an attitude of continual thankfulness toward God that expresses itself through brief prayers that acknowledge him as the source of every good thing.
 It ultimately comes from the Scriptures, when Moses admonished the Israelites not to forget the Lord: